JulioJu/React-project-for-school/README.md

         Maybe redux-saga is better to understand how react and redux work for a newbie because the code isn't mix.
     * On https://react.rocks,
+??? from here until ???END lines may have been inserted/deleted
         (saga-login-flow](https://react.rocks/example/saga-login-flow)
         is pined as « Well Tested », contrary to [login-flow](https://react.rocks/example/login-flow)